 Tips from the public can help palaeontologists make amazing discoveries.
 You could make an important contribution to science by reporting information about a fossil!

 Surface collecting: collecting isolated fossils that are clearly on the surface of the ground.
 This method is only allowed on provincial Crown land, and on private land with the landowner's permission.

 Excavating: dislodging or digging up fossils embedded or buried in the ground, or within a rock face.
 Excavating fossils requires a permit that is only available to professional palaeontologists.
 Permits are issued by Alberta Arts, Culture and Status of Women through the Royal Tyrrell Museum.

 - Fossils in Protected Areas

 You cannot collect fossils in any provincial or national park, or protected area.
 Collecting is not allowed in Midland Provincial Park, where the Museum is located.

-If you live in Alberta and you legally surface collect a fossil, you may keep it.
+If you live in Alberta and legally surface collect a fossil, you may keep it as custodian, but ownership remains with the Province of Alberta.
 You cannot sell, alter, or remove the specimen from the province without permission from the Government of Alberta.

-To gain ownership of a fossil, you must apply for a Disposition Certificate from the Government of Alberta through our Resource Management Program.
+To gain ownership of these fossils, you must apply for a Disposition Certificate from the Government of Alberta through the Royal Tyrrell Museum’s Resource Management Program.